Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 The DOM (Document Object Model) is an interface that allows JavaScript or other scripts to read and manipulate the content of a document (in this case, an HTML document).
 Whenever an HTML document is loaded in the browser as a web page, a corresponding Document Object Model is created for that page.
 This is simply an object-based representation of the HTML.

-This way, JavaScript would be able to connect and dynamically manipulate the DOM because it can read and understand its object-based format.
+This way, JavaScript can connect and dynamically manipulate the DOM because it can read and understand its object-based format.
 This makes it possible to add, modify contents or perform actions on web pages.

 But there is a problem!
 Though not with the DOM.